home updates map photos alsappers contact about

 Type of Area: Ski-joring and cross country skiing trails

-Dates of Operation: Trails were built in the early 1980's for ski-joring and cross country skiing, become overgrown with non-use after the early 1990's, then re-opened in 2006
+Dates of Operation: Trails were built in the early 1980's for ski-joring and cross country skiing, they became overgrown with non-use after the early 1990's, then re-opened in 2006.
+Trails were open until a fire destroyed the Mendeltna Creek Lodge on December 10th, 2017.

 Who Built The Trails?: Vernice Atkins.
 Re-opened by Mendeltna Creek Lodge owners Mabel and Russ Wimmer.